On the distribution of the Hodge locus: Special subvarieties as (a)typical intersection loci: results and applications

 More generally let us define the \emph{Shimura locus} of $S$ for $\VV$ as the union of the special subvarieties of $S$ for $\VV$ which are of Shimura type (but not necessarily with dominant period maps).
 In \cite[Question 5.8]{klin}, the second author asked the following question, which generalizes the Andr\'{e}--Oort conjecture for $\Z$VHSs: \begin{question} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$.
 Suppose that the Shimura locus of $S$ for $\VV$ is Zariski-dense in $S$.
 Is it true that necessarily $\VV$ is of Shimura type? \end{question}

-Thanks to \Cref{geometricZP}, we answer affirmatively the geometric part of \Cref{qestionkling}: \begin{cor} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with generic Hodge datum $(\G, D)$.
+Thanks to \Cref{geometricZP}, we answer affirmatively the geometric part of \Cref{qestionkling}: \begin{cor} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with generic Hodge datum $(\G, D)$, and assume that $\G^{\der}$ is the generic Mumford-Tate group of $\VV$.
 Suppose that the Shimura locus of $S$ for $\VV$ of positive period dimension is Zariski-dense in $S$.

-If the adjoint group of the generic Mumford-Tate group $\G$ of $\VV$ is simple then the associated Mumford--Tate domain $\Gamma \backslash D$ is a Shimura variety.
+If the adjoint group of the generic Mumford-Tate group $\G$ of $\VV$ is simple then $(\G, D)$ is a Shimura datum.